yochaigal/newschoolrevolution/_posts/2020-01-18-what-is-the-nsr-part-1.md

 published: true
 ---

-On December 21nd, [Shane Ivey](https://mobile.twitter.com/Pandatheist) published a short entry on his blog [Bone Box Chant](https://boneboxchant.wordpress.com) called ["New School Revolution."](https://boneboxchant.wordpress.com/2019/12/21/nsr/) What I found so inspiring about this post was how accurately he'd been able to describe the exact play style I preferred, without the classic snobbishness you might expect from such a thought-provoking piece.
-In this series of posts, I hope to expand a bit upon Shane's definitions of this unique style of play.
-I've reproduced the original description here:
+On December 21st, 2019 [Shane Ivey](https://mobile.twitter.com/Pandatheist) published a short entry on his blog [Bone Box Chant](https://boneboxchant.wordpress.com) called ["New School Revolution."](https://boneboxchant.wordpress.com/2019/12/21/nsr/)

+What I found so inspiring about this post was how accurately Shane seemed to describe the exact play style I enjoy the most, without the pretentiousness or snobbery you might expect in such a hyper-niche hobby.
+In this series of posts, I hope to expand upon Shane's initial framework a bit.
+Any distortions of his original idea are entirely mine.

+I've reproduced the original description below.

 ---
 <p></p>